QUIC Throughput and Fairness over Dual Connectivity: Related Work

 \section{Related Work}

 Unlike TCP, QUIC is relatively new, and there are few studies of it in specific scenarios such as DC.
 As QUIC shares similarities with TCP, we can obtain initial insights from research about DC that uses TCP as the transport protocol.
-Polese et al.~\cite{PMRZ17} study the performance of TCP when using DC to perform mobile handovers for an UE and compare the performance with different single connection mobility management solutions.
+Polese et al.~\cite{PMRZ17} study the performance of TCP when using DC to perform mobile handovers for \revone{an}{a} UE and compare the performance with different single connection mobility management solutions.
 They show that DC can improve TCP goodput by quickly moving the traffic from one of the two DC links to the other.

 Other studies have focused on specializations of DC; e.g., LTE-WLAN Aggregation (LWA)~\cite{JKYLKY17,KLG16}, which allows for network traffic over LTE and WLAN.
-Jin et al.~\cite{JKYLKY17} show that splitting TCP over LTE and WiFi at the PDCP layer can achieve similar throughput and better fairness than MP-TCP; demonstrating the value of lower-layer traffic splitting.
+Jin et al.~\cite{JKYLKY17} \revone{}{propose LTE-W and} show that splitting TCP over LTE and WiFi \revone{}{links} at the PDCP layer can achieve similar throughput and better fairness than MP-TCP; demonstrating the value of lower-layer traffic splitting.
 Khadraoui et al.~\cite{KLG16} investigate the effect of PDCP reordering when using TCP in LWA over heterogeneous links.
-Their results show that PDCP reordering can have adverse effects on TCP throughput, and that in some cases it is better to use only one link.
-While some works have looked at TCP with DC, no prior work has studied QUIC performance over DC.
+Their results show that PDCP reordering can have adverse effects on TCP throughput, and that in some cases it is better to use only one link. \revtwo{}{Others have presented performance optimizations for DC~\cite{wu2018optimal, wu2018optimal-b, sharma2019performance, he2021delay} but have not considered QUIC over DC.} \revtwo{}{For example, Wu et al.~\cite{wu2018optimal} present an optimized DC traffic scheme for offloading the uplink of mobile users.
+Considering various tradeoffs, they achieve significant performance benefits compared to when using a fixed bandwidth allocation or scheduling scheme.
+At a high level, our study differs as we focus on QUIC and experimentally study its performance when using DC.} While some works have looked at TCP with DC, no prior work has studied \revone{the QUIC performance over DC.}{the performance of QUIC over DC.}